House Method researches, reviews, and recommends warranties of all kinds. Affiliate Disclosure

-Depending on the severity of the issue, repairs and part replacement can hit your wallet hard.
+Depending on the severity of the issue, repairs and part replacement costs can hit your wallet hard.
 The cost of repair doesn’t end at parts.
 You have to pay for professional labor, too.
 Here are just a few examples of the average cost for certain refrigerator repairs:

 Below are some examples of pricing for specific refrigerator parts by brand:

 After adding necessary labor fees, it is easy to see why a home warranty is cost-effective.
 The annual cost of your warranty could be comparable to just one of these fixes.

 For comprehensive home appliance coverage and excellent service, we recommend Choice Home Warranty as the top provider.
 Get a refrigerator warranty in addition to coverage for your dishwasher, water heater, plumbing system, and more.

 You can cover your refrigerator through the Total Plan and Optional Coverage, which includes protection for a second refrigerator at an extra charge.*

 Though a home warranty has generous coverage, there are still exclusions for certain refrigerator parts, as well as appliances that have been neglected or poorly maintained.

 Included—All components and parts, including integral freezer units